 Marley is super affectionate.
 He loves to give people doggy hugs and, since he’s so tall on his hind legs, he can easily give you doggy kisses at the same time because his big face is right there next to yours!
 Marley is also a playful pooch.
 He had a fun time racing the dog in the run next to ours, and enjoyed chasing and chewing on a tennis ball.
 He hasn’t been at the shelter for long, but he’s already a volunteer favorite.
 If you’re looking for a big lovebug, come in soon to meet Marley!

-Shyanne the two-year-old Hound mix is a pretty girl with lots of love to offer.
+Shyanne/Cheyenne the six-year-old Hound mix is a pretty girl with lots of love to offer.
 She was ready to come outside for a walk and pulled on the leash a bit at first because she was so excited, but by the end of our visit together she had settled into a nice walking companion.
-Shyanne has those lovey-dovey Hound eyes that will make sure you take a second look at her.
+Shyanne/Cheyenne has those lovey-dovey Hound eyes that will make sure you take a second look at her.

-Shyanne is a real sweetheart with people.
+Shyanne/Cheyenne is a real sweetheart with people.
 Shortly after we got to the off-leash run, she came walking over to where I was kneeling and rested her chin in my lap so I could pet her.
-Although Shyanne loves being with people, she isn’t a fan of other dogs and would like to be the only dog in her new home.
-But with a dog as sweet as Shyanne, one is all you need!
-Come in soon to see if Shyanne is the dog for you.
+Although Shyanne/Cheyenne attends play group and is getting better with being around other dogs, she would still prefer to be the only dog in her new home.
+But with a dog as sweet as Shyanne/Cheyenne, one is all you need!
+Come in soon to see if Shyanne/Cheyenne is the dog for you.

 Shadow the one-year-old Labrador Retriever mix is definitely still in her puppy phase, which makes her so much fun to be around!
 She believes everything is a toy, including the leash, jacket sleeves, and boots (even while they’re still on a person’s foot)–but she’s happy to be distracted by an actual toy, like a tennis ball.
 Shadow will need some training, but that’s true for any young pup.
 And since Shadow is so playful, she’ll think the training is just another type of game!